KushGandhi3/KushGandhi3/README.md

 ### 🌤️ Forecastly
 A modern approach to weather applications, **Forecastly** redefines how users interact with weather data by:
-- Leveraging **OpenAI's Large Language Models (LLMs)** to generate concise and insightful weather summaries.
+- Leveraging **OpenAI's Language Model API** to generate concise and insightful weather summaries.
 - Presenting an intuitive and sleek user interface for a seamless user experience.
 - Bridging technology and usability to provide meaningful insights about weather conditions.